-While Brazil has long been considered an up-and-coming market for the cruise industry, limitations are impeding the industry's growth within the country.
+While Brazil has long been considered an up-andcoming market for the cruise industry, limitations are impeding the industry's growth within the country.
 The main factors for this include high costs, legal challenges and lack of infrastructure.
 While perhaps a competitor for the nearby portion of the Caribbean region, embarkation and debarkation fees for passengers are significantly higher, driving up the cost of a cruise vacation.
 In preparation for the 2014 World Cup and 2016 Olympic Games, the Brazilian government is investing money into the country's cruise ports in order to increase hotel capacity and accommodate more visitors for these events.
 This will also provide significant infrastructure capacity for future service.

 China has made significant steps to ensure that cruise ships are welcomed to the country.
-Chinese authorities have redone regulations to expedite the visa and customs process for cruises passengers.
-In doing so, foreign liners will be able to dock at more than one port within China in a single voyage - a practice that, for example, has been historically not allowed in the United States for foreignflag cruise ships, due to the Passenger Vessel Services Act of 1886.
+Chinese authorities have redone regulations to expedite the visa and customs process for cruise passengers.
+In doing so, international passengers are not only able to travel to the country, they are also able to maximize their time at ports of call by clearing customs faster.
 In addition, Chinese businesses are now allowed to operate cruises for the first time, resulting in the 2013 deployment of the nation's first luxury cruise liner.
 With China's emerging economy, it has become the largest spender in international tourism, thus opening a huge source market for the cruise industry.
 Chinese officials continue to encourage the growth of this market by writing the cruise industry development into the 12th Five Year Plan on marine economy development.
 However, some limitations to this market include inadequate infrastructure and a lack of adequate guides who can give cruisers the proper exposure to the Chinese culture.